NeuronAddict/python-template/README.md

 $ python -m venv venv # may be python3
 $ source venv/bin/activate
 $ pip install pip-tools # only when dev-requirements.txt is void
-$ pip-compile dev-requirements.in
+$ # remove your local index-url and options to not leak this on github
-$ pip-compile requirements.in
+$ pip-compile --no-emit-index-url --no-emit-options requirements.in
+$ # add a constraint to dev-requirements to avoid a different version on dev env
-$ pip install -r dev-requirements.in
+$ pip-compile --constraint=requirements.txt --no-emit-index-url --no-emit-options dev-requirements.in
 $ pip install -r requirements.txt
+$ pip install -r dev-requirements.txt
 ```

 Commit all requirements files (in and txt).
 Like this your commit give a unique (and reproducible!) build.